 Online feminist activity has become closely associated with fourth-wave feminism, a phenomenon commencing on social media.
 Digital media has significantly accelerated the magnitude of the #MeToo movement, creating a transparent culture that doesn’t enable anything to be concealed: “It’s opened up new spaces for activism and debate, it’s enabled groups of feminists and individuals to connect to one another,” says Katy.

 There is a common trait in the representation of women within the sphere of visual culture: subjection to the male gaze.
 The fashion industry has been living by the mantra ‘sex sells’ for many years.

-For an industry that is strongly based on one’s looks, it’s clear that brands are aiming to appeal to the ideal self, but to enable monetisation, women have been hyper-sexualised.
-“I think the campaign is an example of women trying to pull back some power” Katy says.
+For an industry that is strongly based on one’s looks, it’s clear that some brands are aiming to appeal to the ideal self, but to enable monetisation, women have been hyper-sexualised.
+“I think the campaign is an example of women trying to pull back some power,” Katy says.
 “I do think it’s an example of resistance but I also think it’s a bit of a drop in the ocean, the problem is so wide scale.”